gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 +textureMatrix = m4.multiply(textureMatrix, textureProjectionMatrix);
 +// use the inverse of this world matrix to make
 +// a matrix that will transform other positions
-+// to be relative this this world space.
++// to be relative this world space.
 +textureMatrix = m4.multiply(
 +    textureMatrix,
 +    m4.inverse(textureWorldMatrix));